State Treasurer Milligan found not liable in wrongful termination and defamation lawsuit

 , a former Arkansas treasurer's office staffer, against Treasurer Dennis Milligan

-and his chief of staff Jim Harris
+and his former chief of staff Jim Harris

 .
-The jury found in favor of Milligan and Harris, finding them not liable on all counts.
+The jury cleared Milligan and Harris on all counts.

 Singer was fired without public explanation as outreach manager in April of 2015.
 In his lawsuit